shijiangming1/shijiangming1.github.io/_pages/about.md

 ### Journal Reviewer
 - Reviewer for IEEE Transactions on Image Processing (TIP)
-- Reviewer for IEEE Transactions on Information Forensics and Security
+- Reviewer for IEEE Transactions on Information Forensics and Security (TIFS)
 - Reviewer for IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)